ckhan89/ios-game-sdk/README.md

 **Invite facebook friends**

-Call [AppotaGameSDK inviteFacebookFriendsWithCompleteBlock:]; to invite friends play your game (you must login to use this function).
+Call [AppotaGameSDK inviteFacebookFriendsWithCompleteBlock: andErorrBlock:]; to invite friends play your game (you must login to use this function).

 ```